 Direction: This is an out-and-back track that returns the way it came.

-The trail starts from a small car park off Spicers Gap Road in Swansfel, 1.5 hours drive south-west of Brisbane.
+The trail starts at the Pioneer Graves Picnic Area on Spicers Gap Road in Swansfel, 1.5 hours drive south-west of Brisbane.
 A 4WD or high clearance vehicle is recommended for getting to this location.

 best time to go